ericchenkai/VMWare-iMessage/instructions.md

     efi.nvram.var.ROM = "EEE"
     efi.nvram.var.MLB = "FFF"

-Replace EEE with the ROM value and FFF with the MLB value, save and start your VM again.
+Replace EEE("xxxxxxxxxxxx") with the ROM value and FFF("F5Kxxxxxxxxxxxxxx") with the MLB value, save and start your VM again.

 ## 4. GO!